KSparks04/Online-Bookstore/README.md

   - Research on using Jaccard to develop a recommendations feature
   - Update the book model to feature new attributes such as page count and genre **What Was Accomplished**
+- User model and User repository allowing for registration, login, and purchase tracking
+- Added a shopping cart for users to purchase books
+- Added checkout page that displays the current cart, the total of all books in the cart, and a    checkout button.
+Checking out removes purchased books from the inventory, when a book is out     of stock its displayed on the book list page.
+- Added purchase functionality including add to cart button and user purchase tracking
+- Updated book model to include a cover photo, page count, and genre
 ## Sprint 3 (November 17th - December 1st)
 **Objectives**
 - Finish updating the book model with final attributes